Kerala Institute of Medical Sciences

-The KIMS (Kerala Institute of Medical Sciences) Global is a healthcare organization headquartered in Thiruvananthapuram with multi-specialty hospitals and health care centres in South India and the Middle East.
+The Kerala Institute of Medical Sciences is a healthcare organization headquartered in Thiruvananthapuram with multi-specialty hospitals and health care centres in South India and the Middle East.
 The KIMS Global started off as KIMS Hospital, a multi-specialty hospital in Thiruvananthapuram, the capital of Kerala.
 The hospital was launched in 2002 and expanded as the KIMS Global, which went through an expansion in 2013 and obtained centres in other parts of the state: Kollam, Kottayam, Perinthalmanna, and Kochi and well as in the Middle East, in Saudi Arabia, Qatar, Bahrain, Oman, United Arab Emirates, and Dubai.